 As an appetizer, we split the Sweet Dried Beef (Beef Tenderloin strips marinated in soy and sesame, then flash dried, served with chili lime dipping sauce, and sticky rice).
 The best way I can describe the beef in this dish is that it has a similar texture to beef jerky, although not as dry.
 The brittle beef was very crispy on the outside and wonderfully moistened with flavors on the inside.
 The dish is served with warm and chewy sticky rice.
 A match made in heaven if to you ask me.
 Top it off with the slightly spicy chili lime sauce and you are in for a real treat.

 As his main dish, Fernando ordered the Shrimp Green Curry (Coconut green curry stewed with bamboo shoots, carrots and peapods).
 The vegetables were perfectly crispy, the shrimp perfectly cooked, and the curry scrumptious.
+Pro-Tip: If you are a spice junkie like me, make sure you let your server know that you want the heat level raised on your favorite dishes.
+The kitchen will be happy to crank it up for you.

 I was torn between ordering noodles or the Bahn Mi, which is a Vietnamese sandwich that I love, and is featured on the menu.
 I decided to go with the BBQ Pork Drunken Noodle (Fresh Chow Fun Noodles stir fried with Thai Basil, Tomato, Broccoli, Onions and Eggs in Thai Chili Garlic Soy Sauce).
 This spicy, garlicky and salty dish is one of my favorites.
 I particularly enjoy the wide rice noodles used in the dish.